 The height of the ceiling decreases from the courtyard to the back wall.
 In the photo above, you can see the vaulted ceiling over the last row.
 This kind of groin vault is typical of Indo-Afghan architecture, and seems to be imported directly from earlier buildings in Delhi.
 The row of prayer niches (mihrab) on the back wall are just set into a curtain wall.
 The load of the ceiling and roof is taken entirely by the pillars.
 Another interesting thing that you can see in this photo is the minbar or pulpit.
 Contemporary travelers compared this decorative minbar favourably with the carved wooden pulpits of the Maghreb or the decorative stone pulpits of Egypt.

 This hall was not made of bare undecorated stone when it was new.
 I looked a little more closely at the main mihrab.
-The remnant of white and blue tiles can still be seen.
+The remnants of white and blue tiles can still be seen.
 It was quite dark, and I could not see any inscriptions here, although they are said to be legible.
 Six centuries have not been kind to the mihrab.
 On the other hand, if you compare the wear on the flagstones, the prayer niche seems to be in reasonably good shape.

 Another characteristic of Indo-Afghan architecture of Mandu are the stone screens on windows.
 In these two windows you can see that most of the panels use geometrical designs of octagons and eight-pointed stars.
 I liked the panels with eight-petaled flowers.
 Equally interesting are two of the other panels which mix squares of two sizes with eight-pointed stars.
 Unlike most of the other panels, this design can be repeated over and infinite sheet, and constitutes what would today be called a tiling of the plane.
 I wonder whether there were stone-masons trained in geometry, or whether the design and execution of these panels were separated functions.

 One of my most vivid memories from a previous visit to Mandu was the tomb of Hoshang Shah, the second sultan of Malwa.
-He is primarily responsible for building up the citadel of Mandu, where his father, Dilawar Khan, had decided to move the capital from Dhar.
+He was primarily responsible for building up the citadel of Mandu, where his father, Dilawar Khan, had moved the capital from Dhar.
 He ruled from 1406 CE to 1435 CE.
 I’d seen his tomb in a dense fog.
 Now, when I reached Mandu again, I was impatient to get to this tomb.
 Again, a dense fog had descended on the citadel.
 We entered the main gateway and saw before us the north face of the luminous structure which deserves to be much better known than it is.

 In the last few years a few more signboards have sprouted in the small lawn in front of it; a garbage bin is strategically placed to appear in every photo you take.
 But the white marble tomb remains as well maintained as the version in my memory.
 The grounds around the tomb are not very extensive, so every photo you take of the structure distorts it a little.
-Finished in 1440 CE by Hoshang Shah’s successor, Mahmud Khilji, the tomb is famous as the first marble structure built in India.
+Finished in 1440 CE by Hoshang Shah’s successor, Mahmud Khilji, the tomb is the first marble structure built in India.
 The structure stands on a pedestal which came up to my head, a little less than 2 meters.
 The mausoleum has a square plan, with the walls rising 9.6 meters high.
 The main dome is surrounded by four minarets.